-If you made a mistake in this first try, don't worry!
+Remember, each member of your lab group is required to analyze the same video!
+If you make a mistake in this first try, don't worry!
 Make sure you have an idea about how to correct it for next time!